Universe of Star Wars: Rebel Alliance

 The Rebel Alliance, formally known as the Alliance to Restore the Republic, is a resistance movement in the Star Wars universe that emerges in opposition to the Galactic Empire.
 Formed from a coalition of dissident systems, former senators, and underground cells, the Alliance seeks to overthrow Imperial rule and restore democratic governance.
-In the original trilogy, it plays a central role in the Galactic Civil War, beginning with the theft of the Death Star plans and the station’s destruction in A New Hope.
+In the original trilogy, it plays a central role in the Galactic Civil War, beginning with the theft of the Death Star plans and the station's destruction in A New Hope.
 The Alliance faces major setbacks in The Empire Strikes Back but ultimately defeats the Empire in the events of Return of the Jedi through a coordinated assault that leads to the destruction of the second Death Star and the death of Emperor Palpatine.
 Its early activities and formation are further depicted in Rogue One and other expanded media.

 Resistance

 The Resistance is a fictional paramilitary organization in the Star Wars franchise, introduced in Star Wars: The Force Awakens (2015) as a response to the rise of the First Order.
 Formed by General Leia Organa, it operates separately from the New Republic, which maintains a policy of non-intervention toward the First Order.
 The Resistance engages in reconnaissance, limited military actions, and intelligence gathering, including the destruction of Starkiller Base.
 In Star Wars: The Last Jedi (2017), it is reduced to a small remnant following heavy losses.
 Star Wars: The Rise of Skywalker (2019) depicts its final mobilization alongside civilian and former military forces to confront the First Order and the Sith Eternal on Exegol.
-The group’s structure and operations draw parallels to the earlier Rebel Alliance, with an emphasis on decentralized command and independent cells.
+The group's structure and operations draw parallels to the earlier Rebel Alliance, with an emphasis on decentralized command and independent cells.

 Sith

-The Sith are a fictional order of Force-sensitive individuals in the Star Wars franchise who utilize the dark side of the Force.
+The Sith are a fictional order of Force-sensitive individuals in the Star Wars franchise who use the dark side of the Force.
 Originating thousands of years before the events of the films, the Sith follow a philosophy centered on the use of passion and power to achieve their objectives.
 The order is structured around a master-apprentice hierarchy, with teachings emphasizing the acquisition and exercise of personal strength through the dark side.
 Sith Lords often operate in secrecy and employ manipulation and conflict as tools to consolidate power.
 Notable Sith figures include Darth Sidious and Darth Vader, who play significant roles in the political and military developments within the galaxy.
 The Sith serve as primary antagonists in the prequel and original film trilogies, as well as in various expanded universe media.